Managing Strategic Change MGT5303

 By the end of this course students will be able to:

-■ Explaining the contextualising influence of both internal processes and relationships, and external environmental conditions in change in organisations.
+■ Evaluate the influence of internal processes, relationships, and external environmental conditions in driving organisational change.

 Minimum Requirement for Award of Credits